Human society relies heavily on the various “gifts” provided by the earth’s ecosystems, and biodiversity is a big factor in these ecosystems.

 Map of Corporate Activities and Biodiversity

-Considering forest conservation important not only from the viewpoint of biodiversity conservation but also from that of global warming prevention and sustainable community development, the Ricoh Group takes active measures for forest conservation.
+Considering forest conservation important not only from the viewpoint of biodiversity conservation but also from that of global warming prevention and sustainable community development, The Ricoh Group is promoting forest development both in terms of protection and in the increase of trees.

 Since 1999, we have been developing forest conservation activities from a global perspective in partnership with environmental NGOs and other experts.
 Unlike simple afforestation, the main aims of these activities are to protect the habitats of indigenous species and the lifestyles of local residents, as well as to establish a system for sustainable forestry management.